uc-berkeley-data-discovery-2022/RoboGrammar/README.md

 `make -j8` (replace 8 with the number of CPU cores available)

 ## Installing Python Packages

+Check the version of the `RoboGrammar/build/examples/python_bindings/pyrobotdesign.cpython-[python_version]-x86_64-linux-gnu.so` and install the following using that version of python (Example: `pyrobotdesign.cpython-38-x86_64-linux-gnu.so` means python3.8).

 Make sure you are in the `RoboGrammar` directory.